Assignment 5: Keyboard and Simple Shell

 • uint8_t keyboard_read_scancode(void)

 The design of the keyboard driver is worth a pause to understand and appreciate.
 All of the nitty-gritty low-level protocol details are encapsulated within the ps2 module.
-The keyboard module layers on that to implement the logic to process scancodes into sequences, events, and typed characters.
+The keyboard module layers on that to implement the logic to process scancodes into key actions, events, and eventually typed characters.
 Within the keyboard module, the functionality is arranged hierarchically, each routine building on the next.
-The bottom level routine reads a raw scancode (by delegating to the ps2 module), the next level gathers a sequence of scancodes into one logical key action, the higher level routines translate those actions into key events and typed characters.
+The bottom level routine reads a raw scancode (by delegating to the ps2 module), the next level gathers a sequence of scancodes into one logical key action, the higher level routines translate actions into key events and typed characters.

 The hierarchical design also eases the job of the implementer.
 Each level focuses on a discrete part of the operation and delegates tasks above and below to other functions.
 This makes each function simpler to implement and test.
 Your implementation plan of attack is to start at the bottom and work your way upward.